 You can purchase tortillas in your grocery store, but most people prefer the taste of homemade tortillas.
 Once you try homemade tortillas, you don’t want to return to store-bought ones again.

 What Is a Tortilla Press?

 A tortilla press is a kitchen device designed to press the dough and flatten it into a thin, round shape.
 Many cooks claim that with the use of a tortilla press, they can shape the dough easier and faster.
 This way you can also get more consistent thickness than when rolling the dough with a rolling pin.

 Tortilla presses are available in various shapes and sizes and can be made of different materials.
 When buying a tortilla press, take a size that suits your needs or a larger one.
 If you buy the press with a larger diameter, you will be able to make both – larger and smaller tortillas.
 Tortilla presses are usually made of cast iron, but you can also purchase wooden and aluminum presses.

 Cast Iron Tortilla Press

-Cast iron press has a heavy construction that can create the necessary pressure on the dough to obtain the required thickness.
+The cast iron press has a heavy construction that can create the necessary pressure on the dough to obtain the required thickness.
 Due to the weight of the plates, you need less effort to press the dough.
 The uniform pressure helps to get pressed pieces with a consistent thickness.

 How to Use Cast Iron Tortilla Press

-To get the desired thickness of the dough, it is best to mix it according to directions.
+To get the desired thickness of the dough, it is best to mix it according to the directions.
 Be careful with the amount of water you put in the flour.
 The dough should be neither too thick nor too thin.
 Cover the prepared dough with a damp cloth and let it sit for about 1 hour.

 Shape the dough into golf-ball-size pieces.